Igwegbesamson/Igwegbesamson/README.md

 - 👋 Hi, I’m @Igwegbesamson
 - 👀 I’m interested in software engineering
-- 🌱 I’m currently learning frontend web development
+- 🌱 I’m currently working on frontend web development projects
 - 💞️ I’m looking to collaborate on web development project
 - 📫 you can reach me on igwegbesam@gmail.com